-Water turf daily for 2-4 weeks after it has been laid.
-And make sure the water filters through into the soil beneath it.
-In very hot weather you may need to water more often.
-In wet weather, rain may not be enough.
-Always check that the soil beneath your new lawn is damp.
+For the best results, water new turf daily for 2-4 weeks after it has been laid, and make sure the water filters through into the soil beneath it.
+In very hot weather, you may need to water more often.
+In wet weather, be sure to check that the soil beneath your new lawn is damp, as the rain may not be enough.
 If the soil dries out, turves may shrink and your lawn could die.

 Grass is 85% water and it depends on that precious liquid for its very existence.
 In an established grass plant, the surface area of the roots is greater than the surface area of the leaves.
-But in freshly harvested turf a good 70% of the root mass is missing.
+But in freshly harvested turf, around 70% of the root mass is missing.

-Every day, a grass plant loses water through its leaves (it’s the plants’ equivalent of us exhaling and sweating).
-That water is replaced by the roots who draw food and water from deep in the soil.
-Your turf grass wants to do that but – during the harvesting process, a large proportion of the root system was chopped off.
+Every day, a grass plant loses water through its leaves (the plants’ equivalent of us exhaling and sweating).
+That water is replaced by the roots which draw food and water from deep in the soil.
+Your turf wants to do that, but during the harvesting process a large proportion of the root system was chopped off.
 Until new roots grow, your lawn will depend on you to make sure it has water within reach.

 It’s vital that you water your new turf every single day.
 Even if it rains you must check that the soil beneath your lawn is damp enough.
 On very hot days you may need to water more than once a day.

 Best practice says that you should water either first thing in the morning or late in the evening.
 The reason for this is that the air is cooler and the water is less likely to evaporate away.
-In other words, most of the water will go down into the soil not up into the sky.
-Personally I like to water in the evening, it’s a nice relaxing way to end the day and it seems as though the plants grow overnight.
+In other words, most of the water will go down into the soil, not up into the sky.

 For subsequent watering sessions, use your best judgement.
 As a rule of thumb it’s better to have too much than too little water.
 On the other hand continuous waterlogging will do more harm than good.
 Avoid having water sit on the surface for more than 10-15 minutes but do be sure the top 10cm of soil beneath your turf is good and damp within about 30 minutes of finishing the watering.